10 Airport Survival Tips for Parents Flying with Babies or Toddlers

 • Pack smart with extra snacks, changing supplies, babywearing gear, and light layers for comfort.

-• Let little ones burn energy, board early when you can, and don’t stress over screen time rules.
+• Let little ones burn energy before boarding, take advantage of pre-boarding privileges, and don't stress over screen time rules on travel days.

 2. Scope Out Your Terminal Ahead of Time